finite-element/finite-element-course/doc/source/finite_elements.rst

     1 & x_m & y_m & x_m^2 & x_my_m & y_m^2 & \ldots & x_m^n & x_m^{n-1}y_m & \ldots & x_my_m^{n-1} & y_m^n \\
     \end{bmatrix}

-The equation for the complete set of basis function polynomial coefficients is then:
+If we construct the Vandermonde matrix for the nodes of a finite element, then the equation for the complete set of basis function polynomial coefficients is:

 .. math::
    :label: vdm-equation